Considering Teachery vs Teachable?

 #10 The Cost

-Finally, it’s time to get down to nitty gritty, cost.
-When it comes to the cost both platforms have a very different way of handling this.
+Finally, it’s time to get down to the cost.
+Regarding the cost, both platforms have very different ways of handling this.
 So let’s have a look at them.

-In the end, Teachable offers cheaper plan options over Teachery even though they have plans that are more expensive they also offer a completely free plan which is a big deal when you’re first starting out.
+Ultimately, Teachable offers cheaper plan options over Teachery even though they have more expensive plans.
+They also offer a completely free plan which is a big deal when you’re first starting.

 Teachable 9 Teachery 1